S-feLayer/SafeLayer-Chat/docs/universal_redaction.md

 # Universal Redaction Guide

-Masquerade now supports redaction across multiple content types: PDFs, code files, and text content.
+Secure AI now supports redaction across multiple content types: PDFs, code files, and text content.
 This guide covers all the new capabilities and how to use them.

 ## Overview